traefik/traefik/docs/content/routing/services/index.md

 #### Sticky sessions

-When sticky sessions are enabled, a cookie is set on the initial request and response to let the client know which server handles the first response.
+When sticky sessions are enabled, a `Set-Cookie` header is set on the initial response to let the client know which server handles the first response.
-On subsequent requests, to keep the session alive with the same server, the client should resend the same cookie.
+On subsequent requests, to keep the session alive with the same server, the client should send the cookie with the value set.

 !!! info "Stickiness on multiple levels"